 In this article, we’ll discuss Parkinson’s disease and how it can affect your driving ability.
 Then, we’ll touch on the common challenges of driving with Parkinson’s, how they can be overcome, and how you can work with a driving expert to confidently and safely extend your time behind the wheel.

-What is Parkinson’s disease?
+What is Parkinson’s Disease?

 Parkinson’s disease is a progressive neurodegenerative disorder where certain cells in the basal ganglia of the brain die off over time.
-These cells are responsible for communicating with the muscles to create movement, so as they deteriorate, the body slowly loses its ability to control its muscles.
+These cells are responsible for communicating with the muscles to create movement, so as they deteriorate, your body slowly loses the ability to control its muscles.

 Parkinson’s disease involves the deterioration of certain parts of the brain and can lead to a variety of cognitive, physical, and visual deficits.

 As Parkinson’s progresses, some people will experience worsening cognitive symptoms, which can include being easily overwhelmed, finding it hard to focus, or suffering from memory problems.

 Though these cognitive challenges can be mild at first, in the later stages they can lead to extreme stress, the inability to think clearly, depression, and dementia, which can drastically increase your risk on the road.

 There are two main areas in which Parkinson’s affects your ability to drive: control and comfort.

 In the early stages of Parkinson’s, tremors in the hands or legs can be an obstacle to effectively controlling your car, and as these symptoms progress, your risk for delayed reactions, operator error, and collisions can significantly increase.